OfficiallySp/FPSickle/README.md

 3. Duplicated frames in the recording

 This tool uses image processing techniques to identify unique frames and calculate the true framerate over time.

+## Attributions
+Contributions are welcome to the project.
+Please be sure to credit me if you use this tool.